 Understand Crime Data

 Community Crime Mapping is a new feature.
 You can see what crimes are happening in your neighbor hood.

 News Releases through APD's Nixle Message System

 Public Information Requests

 The Amarillo Police Department has a designated recipient for Open Records requests.
-You may submit your request in writing to: Amarillo Police Department, Attn: Open Records, 200 SE 3rd St, Amarillo, Texas, 79101, by fax to (806) 378-9371, by e-mail to firstname.lastname@example.org, or in person.
-Visit our Open Records page for more information on requests.
+You may submit your request in writing to: Amarillo Police Department, Attn: Open Records, 200 SE 3rd St, Amarillo, Texas, 79101, by fax to (806) 378-9371, by e-mail to email@example.com, or in person.
+Visit our Open Records page for more information on requests, such as serving a subpoena for records, or other requests.
 A request sent to any e-mail address or fax number other than those listed above does not trigger the requirements of the Public Information Act.